yasuhiroinoue/science_digest_bot/README.md

 1. **Fetch Articles:** Uses RSS to get the latest articles from *Science*.
 2. **Retrieve Abstracts:** Looks up articles by DOI in Crossref to get abstracts.
-3. **Summarize with AI:** Sends abstracts to Claude3 to generate short summaries.
+3. **Summarize with AI:** Uses Gemini API to generate concise Japanese summaries.
 4. **Post to Discord:** Formats the summaries and posts them to a Discord channel.

 ### Note

-The script respects API rate limits by including pauses between requests.
+- The script respects API rate limits by including pauses between requests.
 Adjust these as necessary based on your API usage policies.
+- If no new articles are found, the script will skip processing.
+- If multiple Discord Webhook URLs are set, messages will be posted to all of them.

 ## Contributing